Probation Services is divided into three divisions:

 Mental Health Services Division

-The Mental Health Services Division assists the juvenile and their families by working diligently to maintain the delicate balance between rehabilitation and accountability.
-This division attends to children who present with a broad range of special needs that are addressed through dedicated educational settings, specialized treatment services, character / skills training, and residential placement.
+The Mental Health Services Division assists youth and their families by working diligently to maintain the delicate balance between rehabilitation and accountability.
+This division attends to youth who present with a broad range of special needs that are addressed through dedicated, specialized supervision, dedicated treatment services, character/skills training, and residential placement.

 This division is comprised of the following programs: